spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Created a public repository with the name `spectro-images` in your OCI registry.

-- [ ] Authenticated with your OCI registry and aquired credentials to both respositories.
+- [ ] Authenticated with your OCI registry and acquired credentials to both repositories.

 - [ ] Download the Certificate Authority (CA) certificate from your OCI registry.

 - [ ] Set the required environment variables for the airgap setup binary.
-Refer to step 8 in the [Preperation](#preperation) section for information.
+Refer to step 8 in the [Preparation](#preperation) section for information.

 - [ ] Started the airgap setup binary and verified the setup completed successfully